Power systems; distribution networks; distribution automation; optimization; system analysis

 Dr. Miu's research interests in this area include:

-* The identification of data requirements necessary for end-use applications such as three-phase power flow and service restoration;
+Identification of data requirements necessary for end-use applications such as three-phase power flow and service restoration

-* The eterminination of meter placements in distribution networks;
+- Eterminination of meter placements in distribution networks

-* The development of accurate load models to represent the distribution loads which in turn can be incorporated into load forecasting techniques;
+- Development of accurate load models to represent the distribution loads which in turn can be incorporated into load forecasting techniques

-* With specific interest in service-oriented functions such as service restoration, maintenance planning, reliability improvement, etc., the development of problem formulations and effective solution algorithms to accurately represent the behavior of the electrical system and to reflect the new operating environment which must consider appropriate costs and avoided costs.
+- Development of problem formulations and effective solution algorithms to accurately represent the behavior of the electrical system and to reflect the new operating environment which must consider appropriate costs and avoided costs